zigasancin/wordpress-optimization-toolbox/plugins/wp-optimize/readme.txt

 * Fix Interface

 == Upgrade Notice ==
-* 2.1.1: Integrate easy pre-optimize backups with UpdraftPlus; reduce scope for optimization timeouts; other small tweaks and fixes
+* 2.2.0 : Lots of new features, tweaks and fixes; including the introduction of a Premium version with even more features.